microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_skypeforbusinessorganizeractivityusercounts.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get the trends and to see the number of unique users that have organized conferences that are being held in your organization.
-It will show you the total number of users along with the types of IM, audio/video, application sharing, web, dial-in/out - 3rd party, and dial-in/out Microsoft of conferences that were organized.
+Get usage trends on the number of unique users and type of conference sessions held and organized by users in your organization.
+Types of conference sessions include IM, audio/video, application sharing, web, dial-in/out - 3rd party, and dial-in/out Microsoft.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business conference organizer activity](https://support.office.com/client/Skype-for-Business-Online-conference-organized-activity-03a255d4-0e1d-4b24-b73d-7a62fae36254).